 Follow the guidelines set out by the International Porters Protection Group for the treatment and rights of porters on all our trekking excursions.

-Encourage participants to learn about and integrate with the local communities, and have respect for local customs and cultures.
+Encourage participants to learn about and integrate with the local communities in a meaningful way, and to have respect for local customs and cultures.

 Offset the greenhouse gases produced by our UK operations and from staff air travel.